 Here is how the magic happened in Peru:

-In the morning, we were picked up by the travel agency that arranged our trip to Doña Isabelle’s village and were dropped off at the dock to take two boats: one speedboat, one regular boat to get to her lodge along the Tahuaya River.
-After the first one hour ride, we were handed to her helper Jorge in Tamishacu who transferred us to his slow canoe for another hour of ride.
+In the morning, we were picked up by the travel agency that arranged our trip to Doña Isabelle’s village and were dropped off at the dock to take two boats: one speedboat, and one regular boat to get to her lodge along the Tahuaya River.
+After the first one-hour ride, we were handed to her helper Jorge in Tamishacu who transferred us to his slow canoe for another hour of the ride.